chaehwanli/chaehwanli.github.io/docs/writeabookwithchatgpt/learningwebapplicationdevelopmentwithpython/table_of_contents.md

 ---
 layout : default
 title : Table of Contents
-parent : learningwebapplicationdevelopmentwithpython
-grand_parent : writeabookwithchatgpt
+parent : Learning web application development with python grand_parent : Write a book with ChatGPT
 ---

 ##목차